Last reviewed on 11th October 2023 by Martin Alexander (Mortgage Advisor)

 I have a default with further credit issues

-The more issues you have on your credit file, will increase the difficulty in getting a mortgage.
-Light adverse credit issues in addition to defaults, such as CCJs, late payments or being in a debt management plan shouldn’t make getting a mortgage impossible.
-That being said, a mortgage is still possible even with severe credit issues such as bankruptcy, IVAs and even repossession.
-Lenders may increase rates and fees in comparison to how severe your credit file is.
+The more issues you have on your credit file will increase the difficulty of getting a mortgage.
+Light credit issues, in addition to defaults, such as a CCJ, shouldn’t make getting a mortgage impossible.

-Our advisors specialise in all types of adverse credit and have done for many years.
-If you have multiple credit issues then you’ll more than likely need a specialist lender, which we can help you with.
+Our advisors specialise in all types of adverse credit and have done so for many years.
+If you have multiple credit problems, you’ll likely need a specialist lender, which we can help you with.

 How can I get help?